bluelibs/bluelibs/packages/x-auth-bundle/DOCUMENTATION.md

 ## Magic Link/Code Authentication

-We provide in addition to password authentication option, an option to login by sending a magic code/token to the user email,
+We provide in addition to password authentication option, an option to login by sending a magic code/token to the user email :

 ```ts
 // The configuration is: